Rancho Deluxe: Production

 Principal photography began on April 29, 1974 in Livingston, Montana.
 Other locations including Paradise Valley, Montana where most of the valley sequences were filmed.
 The whole community of Livingston were also included for when the cast and crew were filming in town, including at a local bar named The Wrangler, The Holiday Inn motel, a popular local sporting goods store, individual houses and ranches in the area.
-For the final scene, the crew traveled to Deer Lodge, Montana to film the movie-ending sequence where the two characters are on horses at the prison ranch with the sign that reads Rancho Deluxe.
+For the final scene, the crew traveled to Deer Lodge, Montana to film the movie-ending sequence where Jack McKee (Jeff Bridges) and Cecil Colson (Sam Waterston) are on horses at the prison ranch with the sign that reads Rancho Deluxe.
 Filming lasted for two months and production wrapped in July 1974.